pranavvadd/IRS-Scrapper-Backend/README.md

 ## Future Enhancements

-- I will try to build a frontend website to make this tool accessible online for anyone to use without local setup.
+- Improve the scraper’s resilience by implementing robust error handling to better manage website load delays, unexpected changes in the IRS site structure, and element availability issues.
-- Improve error handling to better manage website load delays and unexpected changes in the IRS site structure.
+- Explore replacing Selenium with direct API calls or alternative data sources where possible to increase reliability, reduce maintenance, and speed up data extraction.
-- Add support for exporting data in other formats like Excel or JSON.
+- Add support for exporting data in additional formats such as Excel or JSON to increase flexibility for end users.
-- Implement multi-threading or asynchronous scraping to speed up data collection.
+- Implement multi-threading or asynchronous scraping techniques to improve performance and reduce runtime.
-- Enhance filtering options with more detailed credential types and geographic search parameters.
+- Enhance filtering options with more detailed credential categories and geographic search parameters to provide more precise results.

 ---